Summary Statistics and Insights

 • Theme: Using summary statistics to move from numbers to interpretation

-Summary statistics help describe the center, spread, and differences in a dataset without inspecting every row individually.
+They describe the center, spread, balance, and relationships in a dataset without requiring us to inspect every observation individually.

-However, descriptive summaries are only useful when they are connected to clear interpretation.
+However, descriptive summaries are only useful when they are connected to careful interpretation.

-In this lesson, you compute descriptive statistics, compare grouped summaries, examine simple relationships, and write careful insights grounded in evidence.
+In this lesson, we compute descriptive statistics, compare grouped summaries, examine simple relationships, and write short insights grounded in evidence.

 By the end of this lesson, you will be able to: